verana-labs/verana.io-website/content/home.md

 ---
-title: "Verana: Verifiable Trust for Ecosystems"
+title: "The Open Trust Layer for the Internet"
-subtitle: "Portable trust primitives for services, apps, and agents"
+subtitle: "Own your identity, your data, and your digital services."
 type: "home"
 url: "/"
 ---

-Welcome to Verana, where trust becomes a first‑class feature of your ecosystem.
-Issue, verify, and resolve trust signals across services, user agents, and participants using open standards.

-{{< video-cta src="/videos/notebook-slides.mp4" title="Ecosystem overview" text="A quick explainer video on how credentials and policies enable cross‑domain trust relationships." >}}
+## Discover Verana: Reclaiming Your Digital World

+Verana marks a radical departure from today’s platforms, where your content and connections are "rented" rather than "owned".
+We give individuals and organizations true digital sovereignty, empowering them to build autonomous trust networks and self-sovereign verifiable services.

+{{< video-cta src="/videos/notebook-slides.mp4" title="What is Verana" text="Getting started" >}}